meaghanlewis/online-content/best-streaming-tools.md

 ## [Teams](https://teams.microsoft.com/)
 About:
-- Communication and collaboration platform that combines persistent workplace chat, video meetings, file storage, and application integration
+- Communication and collaboration platform that combines chat, video meetings, file storage, and application integration
 - Easy setup with Microsoft account
 - Allows guest access

 ## [Zoom](https://zoom.us/)
 About:
-- Easy and free video and chat
+- Remote conferencing service that combines video conferencing, online meetings, and chat
-- Host up to 100 participants in one call
+- Host up to 100 participants in one call with free account
 - Good video conferencing features
 - Allows guest access
-- Easy setup with email
+- Easy signup with email
-- Join calls with phone

 ## Other things that would be helpful:
 - a mic